 - To connect your mouse receiver to a USB mouse port: - 1.
-Locate an available USB mouse port on the back of your computer.
+Locate an available USB mouse port on the back of your computer. - 2.
+Insert the USB mouse port connector into the USB mouse port.

 ■ To connect your mouse receiver to a PS/2 mouse port